kodmanstav/ChatBotProject/README.md

 This system applies **event sourcing** at the integration level: the behavior of the agent is driven by a stream of immutable Kafka events instead of direct RPC calls.

+### CQRS-style separation

+This design follows **CQRS** (Command Query Responsibility Segregation) at the messaging layer:

+- **Commands** (writes / intentions to change behavior) travel on **`user-commands`**: e.g. `UserQueryReceived` starts a flow; `SynthesizeFinalAnswerRequested` asks for final text generation after tools finished.
+Producers do not mutate shared DB rows directly—they append commands that services interpret.
+- **Queries / facts** materialize as **events** on **`conversation-events`**: `PlanGenerated`, `ToolInvocationResulted`, `PlanCompleted`, `FinalAnswerSynthesized`, etc. Consumers build read models (CLI output, logs, aggregator state) from this append-only stream.

+**Why this helps:** you can scale **writers** (router, orchestrator) and **read consumers** (UI, aggregation, analytics) independently; replay or audit the stream for debugging; and avoid tight synchronous coupling between components.
+The trade-off is higher operational complexity than a single monolithic API—see [Trade-offs and design choices](#trade-offs-and-design-choices).

 ### Core event types

-All events are JSON‑schema‑validated under `packages/server/schemas/**` and typed in `packages/server/src/types/events.ts`.
+All events are JSON‑schema‑validated under `packages/server/src/schemas/` (one `.schema.json` per event family) and typed in `packages/server/src/types/events.ts`.

 - **Commands (user‑facing, on `user-commands`):**
-   - `UserQueryReceived` – emitted by `user-interface.ts` for each line the user types.
+   - `UserQueryReceived` – emitted by `packages/server/src/node/user-interface.ts` for each line the user types.
-   - `SynthesizeFinalAnswerRequested` – emitted by `aggregator.ts` when a plan is completed and all tool results are collected.
+   - `SynthesizeFinalAnswerRequested` – emitted by `packages/server/src/node/aggregator.ts` when a plan is completed and all tool results are collected.

 - **Conversation events (on `conversation-events`):**
-   - `PlanGenerated` – emitted by `router.ts` after a plan is inferred.
+   - `PlanGenerated` – emitted by `packages/server/src/node/router.ts` after a plan is inferred.
    - `ToolInvocationResulted` – emitted by any tool worker after handling a `ToolInvocationRequested`.
-   - `PlanCompleted` – emitted by `orchestrator.ts` when all steps in the plan have succeeded.
+   - `PlanCompleted` – emitted by `packages/server/src/node/orchestrator.ts` when all steps in the plan have succeeded.
-   - `PlanFailed` – emitted by `orchestrator.ts` when a step fails or placeholder resolution fails.
+   - `PlanFailed` – emitted by `packages/server/src/node/orchestrator.ts` when a step fails or placeholder resolution fails.
-   - `FinalAnswerSynthesized` – emitted by `synthesis-worker.ts` after building the final user answer.
+   - `FinalAnswerSynthesized` – emitted by `packages/server/src/node/synthesis-worker.ts` after building the final user answer.

 - **Tool requests (on `tool-invocation-requests`):**
-   - `ToolInvocationRequested` – emitted by `orchestrator.ts` when it wants a specific tool (e.g. `getWeather`, `calculateMath`, `getProductInformation`, `generalChat`) to run.
+   - `ToolInvocationRequested` – emitted by `packages/server/src/node/orchestrator.ts` when it wants a specific tool (e.g. `getWeather`, `calculateMath`, `getProductInformation`, `generalChat`) to run.

 Any event that fails validation or that a component chooses not to process safely can be diverted to the **`dead-letter-queue`** topic.